 - Journal of Contemporary Ethnography

-`No self-respecting qualitative researcher should be without Paul Atkinson (et al's) handbook on ethnography.
+"No self-respecting qualitative researcher should be without Paul Atkinson's handbook on ethnography.
 This really is encyclopaedic in concept and scope.
-Many "big names" in the field have contributed so this has to be the starting point for anyone looking to understand the field in substantive topic, theoretical tradition and methodology.
-The chapters on visual ethnography and semiotics expand the field marvellously, while those on field notes and on ethics are accomplished surveys of the field' - SRA News
+Many "big names" in the field have contributed so this has to be the starting point for anyone looking to understand the field in substantive topic, theoretical tradition and methodology."

 Ethnography is one of the chief research methods in sociology, anthropology and other cognate disciplines in the social sciences.
 This Handbook provides an unparalleled, critical guide to its principles and practice.